TeviBR99/TeviBR99/README.md

 ## :pencil2: About me
 I'm a Software Engineer with 3 years of experience.
 I have worked as a Full Stack Developer, Backend and currently I'm covering a Frontend role.

-Last but not least, it is important to mention that I do believe that our job works in hand with team work.
+Last but not least, I do believe that being a good developer is all about team work.
 I think it is essential to be a great developer as thoroughly a person who can assist their colleagues.

 ## :briefcase: Experience